 On the boundary of its carrying simplex, the Poincar\'e map $\mathcal{P}\in \mathrm{CLVS}(3)$ has three axial fixed points, say $q_{\{1\}}=(q_1,0,0)$, $q_{\{2\}}=(0,q_2,0)$, $q_{\{3\}}=(0,0,q_3)$, besides the trivial fixed point $0$, and it may have a planar fixed point $v_{\{k\}}$ in the interior of the coordinate plane $\Pi_k$.
 Two maps $\mathcal{P}, \hat{\mathcal{P}} \in \mathrm{CLVS}(3)$ are said to be {\it equivalent relative to the boundary of the carrying simplex} if there exists a permutation $\sigma$ of $\{1,2,3\}$ such that $\mathcal{P}$ has a fixed point $q_{\{i\}}$ {\rm(}or $v_{\{k\}}${\rm)} if and only if $\hat{\mathcal{P}}$ has a fixed point $\hat{q}_{\{\sigma(i)\}}$ {\rm(}or $\hat{v}_{\{\sigma(k)\}}${\rm)}, and further $q_{\{i\}}$ {\rm(}or $v_{\{k\}}${\rm)} has the same hyperbolicity and local dynamics on the carrying simplex as $\hat{q}_{\{\sigma(i)\}}$ {\rm(}or $\hat{v}_{\{\sigma(k)\}}${\rm)}. $\mathcal{P}\in\mathrm{CLVS}(3)$ is said to be {\it stable relative to the boundary of the carrying simplex} if all the fixed points on $\partial \Sigma_\mathcal{P}$ are hyperbolic.
 An equivalence class is {\it stable} if each mapping in it is stable relative to the boundary of the carrying simplex.

-\begin{lemma}[\cite{nwx2023a}] There are a total of $33$ stable equivalence classes for $\mathrm{CLVS}(3)$ which are described in terms of inequalities on parameters.
-Moreover, \begin{itemize} \item[{\rm(i)}] classes $1$--$18$ have no positive fixed point such that every orbit tends to some fixed point, while classes $19$--$33$ have at least one positive fixed point; \item[{\rm(ii)}] $\det A<0$ for classes $19$--$25$ and every orbit tends to some fixed point when they have a unique positive fixed point, while $\det A>0$ for classes $26$--$33$. \end{itemize} \end{lemma} \begin{proof} The conclusion (i) follows from Theorems 4.1--4.2 and Proposition 4.2 in \cite{nwx2023a}, and the conclusion (ii) follows from Remark 4.4 and Corollary 4.2 in \cite{nwx2023a}. \end{proof}
+\begin{lemma} There are a total of $33$ stable equivalence classes for $\mathrm{CLVS}(3)$ which are described in terms of inequalities on parameters.
+Moreover, \begin{itemize} \item[{\rm(i)}] classes $1$--$18$ have no positive fixed point and every orbit tends to some fixed point, while classes $19$--$33$ have at least one positive fixed point; \item[{\rm(ii)}] $\det A<0$ for classes $19$--$25$ and every orbit tends to some fixed point when they have a unique positive fixed point, while $\det A>0$ for classes $26$--$33$. \end{itemize} \end{lemma} \begin{proof} The conclusion (i) follows from Theorems 4.1--4.2 and Proposition 4.2 in \cite{nwx2023a}, and the conclusion (ii) follows from Remark 4.4 and Corollary 4.2 in \cite{nwx2023a}. \end{proof}